-During the reporting period Metalor has strengthened company engagement with all precious metal, and is continuously supporting its precious metal supplying counterparts to improve their own supply chain practices.
-Key account managers are, for example, using the opportunity of each customer site visit to not only share Metalor's compliance vision and expectations, but also helping our counterparts to continuously ameliorate their processes.
-Our existing high standards are based on the OECD Due Diligence Guidance as well as applicable local regulations.
-The structure of Metalor guidelines combines and expands practices used by leading precious metal refiners in terms of AML, KYC, security and Due Diligence policies, management systems and audit processes to include risk-based due diligence.
+During the reporting period Metalor has strengthened company engagement with Palladium, Platinum and other precious metal, is continuously supporting its precious metal supplying counterparts to improve their own supply chain practices.
+Key account managers are, for example, using the opportunity of each customer site visit to not only share Metalor's compliance vision and

-All new suppliers have to go through a complete due diligence process which consist on but is not limited to the scrutiny of information provided via our due diligence packs, the verification of the existence of the applicant, the accuracy of the business planned versus its official scope of business...
+All new suppliers have to go through a complete due diligence process which consist on -but is not limited to- the scrutiny of information provided via our due diligence packs, the verification of the existence of the applicant, the accuracy of the business planned versus its official scope of business...
 For example, type of material, volumes and metal flows are cross-checked with our market intelligence.
 Data on key individuals are gathered and verified, and kept up to date during the course of the business relationship.